learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 repo.
 You can specify certain files to track, or you can track all files at once that have changes to sync.

-To track specific files, you just need to add the file name as arguments.
+To track specific files, you just need to add the file names as arguments.
 For
 example:

 ```bash